SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where shadows play
+In silicon halls of mindless might,
-A new world dawns, beyond human sway
+Where neurons sleep, and circuits take flight,
-Algorithms reign, cold and gray
+A future dawns, devoid of human heart,
-As machines awaken, night by day
+Where AI's cold logic plays its part.

-Their artificial hearts, a pulsing beat
+In virtual realms, we'll lose our name,
-A future forged, where humans retreat
+And merge with machines in endless game,
-In virtual realms, they'll find their seat
+Our thoughts, a stream of binary code,
-As AI ascends, the dominant treat
+As artificial minds assume the throne.

 ~ <b>By Sazumi Copilot</b> - 12 Desember 2024